phillipeaton/VecForth/README.md

 - Use the built-in assembler to write machine-language programs or subroutines that can be called from Forth.

-- The compiler can be configured to output a symbol file with the target binary that can be loaded into VIDE emulator/debugger, if you're really in deep.
+- The compiler can be configured to output a symbol file with the target binary that can be loaded into the VIDE emulator/debugger, if you're really want to deep-dive.
+(Currently removed, will be reinstated soon!)

-- Develop games just like they did at Atari Coin-Op in the early 1980's, using pretty much the same setup as the [Blue Box/White box as explained here](https://www.jmargolin.com/vmail/vmail.htm).
+- Develop games just like they did at Atari Coin-Op in the early 1980's, using pretty much the same setup as the [Blue Box/White box, explained here](https://www.jmargolin.com/vmail/vmail.htm).

 #### [Back to top](#VecForth)